zuedev/RustWebExplorer/README.md

 # Rust Web Explorer

+> A simple HTTP server for browsing files and directories in Rust.

 Rust Web Explorer is a simple HTTP server designed to serve files and directories from the current working directory.
 It provides an intuitive way to navigate directories and view files directly in your browser.

 ## Developer Notes